 Some dental assistants can even perform certain procedures themselves, such as tooth polishing and fluoride treatments, but this can vary by state.

 What Kind Of Schooling Or Training Is Required?

 A diploma or certificate program in dental assisting will teach you what you need to know to practice in the field.
-Most community colleges offer a program for dental assisting.
-If done on a full-time basis, most students can finish such a program in about a year.
-Some students choose to pursue an associate degree; this takes closer to two years.
+Many trade schools and community colleges offer a program for dental assisting.
+If done on a full-time basis, most students can finish such a program in as few as 10 months.
+Some students choose to pursue an associate degree; this takes closer to 2 years.